NeotomaDB/neotoma2/cran-comments.md

 Fixed errors in the API calls.

 Fixed filter function for collection units and datasets.
+Fixed filter function documentation.

 Updated plotLeaflet to not add provider tiles.